Around Gwennap Head

-Click here For The Minack Theatre.
-Includes box office, access, and historical information.
-Photo gallery.
-360 degree viewer and two webcams (coastal and stage views).
+Click here For the Minack Theatre.
+Includes box office, access, historical information, photo gallery and 360 degree viewer

 Cornwall has always been at the leading edge of communications, the first transatlantic radio signal was sent from here and the first satellite broadcast was received at Goonhilly It might come as a surprise to people to learn that, today, most of the world's communications pass through Cornwall, making our small county one of the most connected places in the world!
 Porthcurno was the point at which many submarine telegraph cables - transatlantic and to other locations - came ashore.
 It’s Telegraph museum is housed in the former telegraph facility and has displays showing the history of submarine cable-laying ships and telegraphy, and a varied collection of still-working telegraphy equipment